basilhussain/stm8-crc/README.md

 1. Declare a variable of appropriate type (`uint8_t` for CRC8, `uint16_t` for CRC16, `uint32_t` for CRC32) to hold the CRC value, and assign its initial value using the relevant 'init' function. **Always assign the initial value this way, or you may end up computing incorrect CRC values!**
 2. For each byte of data that you wish to compute the CRC for, call the relevant 'update' function, passing the existing CRC variable value, and the data byte.
 The function will return a new CRC value, which should be re-assigned to the CRC variable.

-Please note that no functions are provided for computing a CRC across a buffer of data, because such code is not only trivial to write but also bloats the library with potentially unwanted code.
-(At time of writing, SDCC does not perform unused function removal when linking, so such functions would unnecessarily take up space if unused.)
+Please note that no functions are provided for computing a CRC across a buffer of data, because such code is not only trivial to write but also bloats the library with potentially unneeded code.

 ## Example